 It is worth remembering that an IPO usually helps obtain a higher valuation.
 Also, the company’s owner transfers a much smaller stake to the shareholders.
 Going with an industry investor is not the same as entering the stock exchange; it is not conclusively better or worse because it depends on the owner’s goals and needs.

-What are your benefits of hiring a professional advisor?
+What are your benefits of hiring an M&A advisor?

 Choosing between an IPO and selling is one of the most critical steps for a company’s owners.